krakend/krakend-documentation/extending/writing-plugins.md

 Choosing one approach over another depends on what you want to accomplish.
 A simple orientation can be:

-> Do you want to modify the request of the user before KrakenD starts processing?
+**Do you want to modify the request of the user before KrakenD starts processing?**

-> Go for the router plugin.
+- Choose the router plugin.

-> Do you want to change how KrakenD interacts with your backend services?
+**Do you want to change how KrakenD interacts with your backend services?**

-> Go for the proxy plugin
+- Choose the proxy plugin.

-> Do you want to change the internals of the pipes, add tooling, integrations, etc.?
+**Do you want to change the internals of the pipes, add tooling, integrations, etc.?**

-> Write your custom middleware
+- Write your custom middleware.

 # Sequence of requests and responses